SkinnyPigeon/mvst-challenge/README.md

 ***
 ## To Run the Test Suite

-To run the tests first cd into the `mvst` directory within your terminal:
+To run the tests first cd into the `mvst-challenge` directory within your terminal:

 ```bash
 $ cd mvst-challenge